qingdo/plant/README.md

 # Introduction #
-This is the implementation of hub labeling algorithms developed by[Qing Dong](https://github.com/DongQing1996) and [Kartik Lakhotia](https://github.com/kartiklakhotia).
+This is the implementation of hub labeling algorithms developed by [Qing Dong](https://github.com/DongQing1996) and [Kartik Lakhotia](https://github.com/kartiklakhotia).
 We provided the implementation of four algorithms as below.
 Please go to the corresponding folder to see detailed introduction and instructions for each algorithm.
 All four algorithms takes two inputs, one is the graph file (graph topology, in DIMACS, METIS, SNAP or edgelist format) and the other one is the ordering files (the ordering of all vertices).
 * In shared memory platform (shared\_memory)
 	1. Label Construction and Cleaning (lcc)
 	2. Global Local Labeling (gll)